-Note: The remaining time until the next membrane change is required is indicated by the yellow information message 'Membrane Change is Due in [days]' on the 'Ready for use' and 'Calibration' screen (4.2.4) as well as in the menu 'Membrane Change' (Table 45).
+Note: The remaining time until the next membrane change is required is indicated by the message 'Membrane Change is Due in [days]' on the 'Ready for use' and 'Calibration' screen (4.2.4) as well as in the menu 'Membrane Change' (Table 45).
+This message is displayed in yellow if the membrane change is due in 7 days or less and in red if it is due in less than 3 days.

-Note: Within a password protected area of V-STATS[TM], the Responsible Organization has the possibility to select the 'Membrane Change Interval' within a range of 1 to 42 days (4.7.4.1).
+Note: Within a password protected area of V-STATS, the Responsible Organization has the possibility to select the 'Membrane Change Interval' within a range of 1 to 31 days (4.7.4.1).
 The yellow information text 'Membrane Change Interval' in the menu 'Membrane Change' (Table 45) indicates the current 'Membrane Change Interval'.

-4.11'PCO2 In-Vivo Correction'
+4.11 'PCO2 In-Vivo Correction'